Free-Order Online Selection for k-Systems: The Bipartite Graph Model

 This property is equivalent to the statement that, for every $X\subseteq S$, all maximal independent subsets of $X$ (the bases of $X$) have the same cardinality.
 With this, one defines the rank of $X$, denoted by $r(X)$, as the common size of the bases of $X$.
 The closure (or span) of $X$ is

 \end{definition}

-Throughout the paper, we consider independence systems equipped with a nonnegative weight function $w:S\to\R_+$ on the ground set, with distinct values.
-This standard assumption avoids tie-breaking issues and lets us focus on structural and algorithmic aspects.
-For $X\subseteq S$, let $\OPT(X)$ be a maximum-weight basis of $X$ with respect to $w$.
-In general independence systems, $\OPT(X)$ need not be unique even under distinct weights; one can fix uniqueness via a lexicographic rule.
-In matroids, however, the maximum-weight basis under distinct weights is unique.
+Throughout the paper, we consider independence systems equipped with a nonnegative weight function $w \colon S \to \mathbb{R}_+$ on the ground set, with distinct values.
+In matroids, the maximum-weight basis under distinct weights is unique.
+In general independence systems, however, the maximum-weight member of the system may not be unique even with distinct weights.
+One can fix uniqueness via an appropriate tie-breaking rule, such as a lexicographic rule; thus, assuming uniqueness of a maximum-weight member is standard and usually without loss of generality.
+This assumption eliminates tie-breaking issues, allowing us to focus on structural and algorithmic aspects of the problem.
+For $X \subseteq S$, let $\OPT(X)$ be a maximum-weight basis of $X$ with respect to $w$.

 \begin{definition}[Weighted greedy on $X$] Given $X\subseteq S$, the \emph{weighted greedy algorithm} processes the elements of $X$ in non-increasing order of $w$ and builds a set $G$ starting from $\emptyset$, adding an element $e$ when $G\cup\{e\}\in\cI$.
-We denote its output by $\Greedy(X)$. \end{definition} The following proposition, by Korte and Hausmann \cite{korte1978analysis}, relates the weighted greedy algorithm to $k$-systems.
+We denote its output by $\Greedy(X)$. \end{definition} For the next proposition, recall that an independence system is a $k$-system if, within every subset of the ground set, the ratio between the sizes of any two maximal independent subsets is at most $k$; the definition is repeated in Section~\ref{sec:higher-order-systems}.
+The following proposition, by Korte and Hausmann \cite{korte1978analysis}, relates the weighted greedy algorithm to $k$-systems.

 \begin{proposition} For matroids, $\Greedy(X)$ is the unique maximum-weight basis of $X$ under distinct weights, i.e., $\Greedy(X)=\OPT(X)$.
 More generally, an independence system is a $k$-system if and only if, for every $X\subseteq S$ and every nonnegative weight function $w$, the greedy algorithm yields a $k$-approximate maximum-weight basis, i.e.,